-Meaning that rateable land where no occupiable dwelling is erected (an occupiable dwelling has a Certificate of Occupancy issued), and is situated within the Maryborough District boundary. ensure equitable an contribution towards the total rate income and encourage the development of vacant land within the Maryborough District boundary.
+Meaning that rateable land where no occupiable dwelling is erected (an occupiable dwelling has a Certificate of Occupancy issued), and is situated within the Maryborough District boundary. Тο ensure an equitable contribution towards the total rate income and encourage the development of vacant land within the Maryborough District boundary.